kovshenin/sail/README.md

 ## Support

+[Our knowledgebase](https://sailed.io/kb/) should be your primary source for help and support.
 Community support is available in [our Slack workspace](https://join.slack.com/t/sailed/shared_invite/zt-vgnf8dfb-oPH1ZY1IwFSg_WyECYh5ow).
 If you do not use Slack, feel free to open an issue here on GitHub.